 Adaptability and Scalability:

 Adaptability: Can your logo can be adjusted or updated to accommodate changing market trends or brand evolution?
-You might want to avoid a gradient!
+You might want to avoid gradients!

-- Starbucks has subtly and adaptively updated its siren logo (1971) over time to keep it fresh while maintaining its core identity.
+- Starbucks has subtly and adaptively updated its siren logo (1971) over time to keep it fresh while staying on-brand.

 Scalability: Can your logo be used on any medium, large or small?
 Do they catch it on the billboard as they zoom by at 70 mph?
 Can you see it on a golf ball sitting on a tee?